The $e$-vector of a simplicial complex: Exponential Hilbert series and the -vector

-where $\chi(\Delta)$ is the Euler characteristic of $\Delta$.
-Note: for simplicity in notation, we are counting the empty face in the calculation of $\chi(\Delta)$.
-Then (2.2) follows from the fact that the number of terms with power $|\sigma|$ is equal to the number of faces of $\Delta$ with dimension equal to that of $\sigma$.
-The sum alternates because of the powers of $-1$ in the expansion.
-As before, we set $f_i=\#(\text{\emph{i}-faces})$ of $\Delta$.
-Recall that $f_{-1}=1$, as we are counting the empty face.
-Using this notation, we can rewrite (2.1) as follows:
+where $\chi(\Delta)$ is the reduced Euler characteristic of $\Delta$.
+Note that the number of terms with power $|\sigma|$ is equal to the number of faces of $\Delta$ with dimension equal to that of $\sigma$, including the empty face.
+Hence we can rewrite (2.1) as follows:

-where $d=\dim(\Delta)+1$.
+where $d:=\dim(\Delta)+1$.

-Upon expansion, we get a polynomial of degree $d:=\dim(\Delta)+1$ in $y:=e^t$:
+Upon expansion, we get a polynomial of degree $d$ in $e^t$:

-We call the vector $(e_0,\dots,e_d)$ consisting of the coefficients of the polynomial in (2.4) the $e$-\textit{vector} of $\Delta$.
+We call the vector $(e_0,e_1,\dots,e_d)$ consisting of the coefficients of the polynomial in (2.4) the $e$-\textit{vector} of $\Delta$.
 We have already shown that $e_0=-\chi(\Delta)$.
 We next explore the remaining coefficients.
 Expanding $E(S/I_\Delta;t)$ yields

-We wish to isolate the coefficient of $y^k$ for some fixed $k\in\{0,\dots,d\}$.
+We wish to isolate the coefficient of $e^{kt}$ for some fixed $k\in\{0,\dots,d\}$.
 The only values of $i$ which contribute a term to this coefficient are those where $i\geq k$.
-Therefore, the coefficient of $y^k=e^{kx}$ is
+Therefore, the coefficient of $e^{kt}$ is:

 Note that there is an analogous formula for the components of the $h$-vector of $\Delta$ (see \cite{Stan96}), given below: